-Wing foiling seems to become a serious and big part of surfing world not just since kiteforum added it as new “main Forum”.
+Wing foiling seems to become a serious and big part of surfing world.
+Development speed of material and rider skill is impressive.
 One of the main reasons could be its accessibility.
-What I feel compared to windsurfing, kiting and surfing, accessibility here means more beginner friendly and more spots and conditions to do it or at least easier to reach them with the equipment.
+What I feel compared to windsurfing, kiting and surfing, accessibility here means mostly: more beginner friendly and more spots and conditions to do it or at least easier to reach them with the equipment.
 If I am right these are similar reasons which allowed kitesurfing to outperformed windsurfing nearly 20 years ago.

 Most wing rider, even well trained from other board sports, will require a board with the volume of riders weight + > 10 l.
 For beginners without any experience you should add another 50 – 80 l.
 Which means you come to the terrain and uncomfortable sizes which has been one of the other reasons many windsurfers switched to kitesurfing during last 20 years.

 The solution I call iFoilboards, so big inflatable boards that have a connection for a foil.
-What some may call revolution I would call evolution, but the timing and place for those boards in mid-2020 indeed could cause a revolution for the already fast growing wing surfing market.
+What some may call revolution I would call evolution, but the timing and place for those boards in 2020 indeed could cause a revolution for the already fast growing wing surfing market, ready to not just overtake windsurfing but also kitesurfing.

 First into history going back again over 20 years to good old windsurfing times, it was around: